ropensci/taxize/README.md

 ## SOAP

 Note that a few data sources require SOAP web services, which are difficult to support in R across all operating systems.
-These include: World Register of Marine Species, Pan-European Species directories Infrastructure , and Mycobank, so far.
-Data sources that use SOAP web services have been moved to a new package called `taxizesoap`.
-Find it at <https://github.com/ropensci/taxizesoap>.
+These include: Pan-European Species directories Infrastructure and Mycobank.
+Data sources that use SOAP web services have been moved to `taxizesoap` at <https://github.com/ropensci/taxizesoap>.

 ## Currently implemented in `taxize`